the-argus/ziglike/doc/res.md

 ## Static Methods

-- `res construct_into(Args...)`
+- `res make(Args...)`

-  - Allows you to construct something and a `res` around it at the same time.
+  - Factory function which directly constructs something into a result and then returns that result.
 Useful if something has an expensive move constructor and you don't want to have to construct it outside the result, and then move it into it.